What is a Collaborative Court?

 - increase the offender's likelihood of successful rehabilitation by addressing substance abuse or other underlying issues that may have contributed to their criminal justice involvement.

-What is a Mental Health court?
-Creating New Choices Information sheet
+What is a Mental Health Court?

 Mental health courts (MHC) are a form of collaborative court that provides specific services and treatment to defendants dealing with mental illness.
 Mental health courts provide an alternative to the traditional court system by emphasizing a problem-solving model and connecting defendants to a variety of rehabilitative services and support networks.
 Each MHC has different participant requirements and available services.